benc-uk/rayscale/README.md

 # RayScale
-RayScale is a network distributed ray tracer written in Node.js designed for scaling out using containers.
-The objective of RayScale is to demonstrate several points:
+RayScale is a network distributed 3D graphics renderer based on ray tracing.
+Written in Node.js RayScale is designed for scaling out using containers.
+The objective of RayScale as a project is to demonstrate several points:

  - Parallel batch processing to break a slow & complex operation into smaller chunks, to gain performance benefits
  - How containers can be scaled extremely easily
+ - Microservices architecture
  - Scaling containers over a cluster such as Kubernetes
  - Use of Azure services such as Azure Container Instances to serverlessly provide massive scale
  - RESTful APIs